powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 If this looks familiar, don’t be surprised.
 It’s the same pattern as `context.Context.`

 The application my team was refactoring has all of its dependencies use and accept this `interface`.
 The `Config` is passed into a package via a function typically called `Setup` , which is used to either pass dependencies into the package or load new values into the `Config`.
-Each dependency has predefined keys that get loaded into the `Config` via a signature of `func (foo.Config) foo.Config`.
+Each dependency has predefined keys that get loaded into the `Config` via a signature of `func (Config) Config`.
 For example:

 ```go
 func WithDatabase(c Config) Config {